dbell017/2024-Paris-Olympics-Data-Analysis-and-Dashboard/README.md

 The combined dataset includes athlete demographics, medallist records, and World Bank GDP data for the 2024 Paris Olympics representing 11,000+ athletes across 200+ countries.

+An interactive exploratory dashboard was also developed to view high-level data for individual countries.

 ## Tools and Libraries

-Python, pandas, numpy, matplotlib, seaborn, scipy
+Python, pandas, numpy, matplotlib, seaborn, scipy, Tableau

 ## Analyses